nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     2a.
 The task list is empty
     > Use case ends

-1.Use case UC08 add category to task
+#### Use case UC08 add category to task
-2.Actor: User
+Actor: User
-3.Preconditions: User is logged in, task is created.
+Preconditions: User is logged in, task is created.

 **MSS**